A Shoelace for the Wedding

 - Celebrating in the spring or summer.

 We originally wanted to organize a large celebration.
-While searching for the right location, we found Teutschenthal Castle.
-Locals call it “the castle,” but it's actually more of a large villa.
+While searching for the right location, we found Schloss Teutschenthal.
+Locals call it “the castle,” but it’s actually more of a large villa.
 Located next to a park and surrounded by greenery, it was the ideal place for us and anyone who wanted to escape the hustle and bustle for a while.
 The hotel could accommodate 50 to 60 guests, so everyone could have stayed for breakfast the day after the wedding.

 Therefore, a big celebration would mean having to wait.
 Neither of us wanted that.